tamas-csanyi-cgi/bonnie/README.md

 A training application for newcomers.

 ## Architecture

 This application implements the hexagonal architecture which is a modular application design pattern.

 ### Modules (a.k.a Plugins)

 ### businessrules

 The "center" of the hexagonal architecture, contains all the business logic, defines interfaces for data storage, and messaging.
 Every other module depend on this core module (it is not a plugin).

+### authentication

+Using Spring Security the authentication module provides a secure channel to handle requests.

 ### rest

 RESTFUL API for the frontend, calls the core module.

 ### h2-storage

 A data storage plugin that uses Spring JDBC with embedded H2 database packaged into it.

 ### messaging

 Integration module with Kafka.
 The system gets and send asynchronous events through it.

 ### starter